adityasingh1729/Quantum-Symphony/README.md

 Plan of Action:

-Week 1: Basics of Quantum mechanics and linear Algebra, Introduction to qubits, qiskits  \n Week 2: Quantum Gates and Circuits, Phase kickback, QFT Week 3: Quantum Algorithms
+1. Week 1: Basics of Quantum mechanics and linear Algebra, Introduction to qubits, qiskit
+2. Week 2: Quantum Gates and Circuits, Phase kickback, QFT Week 3: Quantum Algorithms
 Week 4 & 5: Introduction to Deep Learning/ Introduction to Reinforcement Learning Week 6: Introduction to QML,